 The water-cooling feature is not necessary for proper functioning of the weapon, and it can be used in air-cooled mode as long as the vent holes are left open.
 If water-cooling is desired, the handguard must merely be filled with water and the vent holes closed.
 Operators are advised to fill the handguard until it overflows to make sure that there is no air space and no possibility of the water inside making undesired sloshing sounds while moving.
 Although it is intended for use with water, some troops have been known to use automotive coolant instead, which works even more effectively.

 Although it is possible for one of the seals to separate slightly under extremely rough handling and allow some or all of the cooling fluid to leak out, the worst that will happen is the loss of the fluid.
 No damage to the rifle’s functionality will occur and most often, the problem can be fixed by simply disassembling and reassembling the handguard to reform the seal.

-The M950P is capable of using all of the accessories meant for the M16A5P, and in addition is issued with a M3A1 clamp-on bipod.
-This simple bipod is a lightened, strengthened version of the M3 bipod used in the Vietnam War, and is mounted by squeezing the legs together and opening the jaws until they slip over the barrel.
-When not in use, the bipod is stored in a pouch, which holds it in the closed position.
+The M950P is capable of using all of the accessories meant for the M16A5P and is issued with a M3A1 clamp-on bipod.
+This simple bipod is a lightened, strengthened version of the M3 bipod used in the Vietnam War and is mounted by squeezing the legs together and opening the jaws until they slip over the barrel.
+When not in use, the bipod is stored in a pouch which holds it in the closed position.
 The M3A1 is also used on the M656P marksman rifle.